ericparlin/multithreaded-download-manager/README.md

 [![Mozilla Add-on](https://img.shields.io/amo/v/multithreaded-download-manager.svg?style=flat-square)](https://addons.mozilla.org/firefox/addon/multithreaded-download-manager/) [![Mozilla Add-on](https://img.shields.io/amo/d/multithreaded-download-manager.svg?style=flat-square)](https://addons.mozilla.org/firefox/addon/multithreaded-download-manager/)

-# Multithreaded Download Manager
+# Multi-threaded download manager

+--- Experimental - use at your own risk ---
-Experimental Firefox 57 extension: download manager with multithreading support.
+Firefox 57 Extension: Support for multi-threaded download manager.

-#### Important note:

-* **This extension is experimental.
-Use at your own risk.**
+* *Important: This extension is still in the testing phase.
+Please do so at your own risk.*
-* The requested file is first downloaded to Firefox's internal storage and then moved to the default download folder.
-Make sure there is enough disk space.
+* The downloaded file will be saved to Firefox's internal storage and then moved to the default download directory.
+Make sure there is enough storage space.
-* It is suggested to remove or pause all the tasks before exiting Firefox or performing updates.
-The extension can resume downloads after the update or the next start of Firefox (losing only about 1 second's progress), though this feature is less tested.
+* It is recommended that all download tasks are deleted or paused before exiting the browser, restarting, updating, etc...
-* If the feature "out of process extensions" (enabled by default in Windows, disabled by default in Linux) is disabled, the browser will have problem saving the downloaded file.
-The extension can workaround it but an additional copy is required.
-It may also cause the popup window to be blank (resizing can fix it).
+* If the browser's out-of-process-extension flag is disabled, an error will occur after a file download completes.
+The extension can automatically correct this error, but requires an extra file copy.
+This can also cause the download notification/popup to be blank-resizing of notification will fix this.
-* Firefox limits the number of simultaneous connections to a single server.
-If more than 6 threads are needed, increase network.http.max-persistent-connections-per-server and network.http.max-persistent-connections-per-proxy in about:config .
+* Firefox has a limit on the number of simultaneous connections to the same server.
+If more than 6 threads are required go to about:config and increase the value of 'network.http.max-persistent-connections-per-server' and 'network.http.max-persistent-connections-per-proxy'.
-* The extension requires access to the internal storage (indexedDB) and does not work with the "always private browsing" mode without granting exceptions
+* This extension requires Firefox's internal storage (indexedDB), so it does not work in "Always use private browsing" mode.

-This extension can download files with multiple connections to the server.
-Depending on the network condition, this may increase the download speed.
+This extension can download files using multiple connections.
+This may increase download speed depending on network conditions.

-Click the toolbar button to open the download panel.
-Alternatively, right click the button to open in a new tab or window.
-Download tasks can be created by clicking the buttons at the bottom of the panel, or in the context menu of links on websites.
+Click the toolbar button to open the download panel, or right-click the button to open it in a new tab or window.
+Click the button at the bottom of the panel or create a new download task in the context menu of the download link.

-Monitoring download can be enabled in the options.
-When it is enabled, files larger than a configured size will automatically trigger the download dialog.
-Click "continue in browser" to switch to Firefox's built-in download.
+The monitor download function can be enabled in the extension options page.
+When enabled, opening a file larger than the specified size will automatically pop up the download dialog.
+Selecting "Continue in Browser" switches to the browser's built-in downloader.

----